Graduate Financial Aid Policies

 Course Completion Rate: The Satisfactory Academic Progress policy contains a quantitative component which requires that graduate students make steady progress toward their degree by completing two-thirds (67 percent) of all credit coursework attempted.
 The completion rate is calculated as a percentage of completed coursework over the student’s entire enrollment at CUC.
 Students must maintain a cumulative 67% course completion rate.
 For example, if a student attempts 6 hours per semester during the academic year (18 cumulative attempted hours, includes summer), the student would be expected to satisfactorily complete at least 12 of these hours (4 hours per semester) in order to comply with the minimum quantitative standards.
 The completion rate applies to all semesters (including summer), regardless of whether the student received aid during the semester.

-Attempted Credit Hours All credit-bearing courses are calculated into the “hours attempted” and counted toward the maximum time frame for financial aid purposes.
-Grades of W, F, IA to IF, or U, are considered as coursework attempted but not completed.
+Attempted Credit Hours: All credit-bearing courses are calculated into the “hours attempted” and counted toward the maximum time frame for financial aid purposes.
+Grades of W, F, I, or U, are considered as coursework attempted but not completed.
 In addition, repeated courses are counted in the “hours attempted” calculation.

-Successfully Completed Credit Hours Courses with a passing grade (A, B, C, D, or P) are considered to be successfully completed.
-Courses with a grade of F, W, IA to IF, or U, are not considered to be successfully completed.
+Successfully Completed Credit Hours: Courses with a passing grade (A, B, C, D, or P) are considered to be successfully completed.
+Courses with a grade of F, W, I, or U, are not considered to be successfully completed.

 Repeated Courses Repeated courses are counted in the “hours attempted” calculation for financial aid purposes.
 The repeat grade is treated in the cumulative GPA.
 Students are eligible to repeat a course regardless of whether or not they receive a failing grade during the first attempt.
 According to Federal and State Regulations, students are allowed to repeat coursework as long as the student has not previously passed the course and meet Satisfactory Academic Progress.
 A passed course is considered any grade higher than an “F” or its equivalent.
 Once a student passes the course, he/she can only receive Federal and/or State funds to repeat the course one more time.
 Eligibility for repeat coursework is monitored at the time of awarding and again prior to disbursing funds.